nextflow-io/website/content/blog/2022/cacheing-behavior-analysis.md

 $ cd rnaseq-nf
 ```

-In the examples below, we have used Nextflow v22.10.0, Docker v20.10.8 on MacOS and Java v17 LTS.
+In the examples below, we have used Nextflow `v22.10.0`, Docker `v20.10.8` and `Java v17 LTS` on MacOS.

 ### Pipeline flowchart